The Litter Act 2007 is Tasmania’s key litter legislation, providing strong anti-littering provisions to:

 The Litter Act substantially came into effect on 26 December 2007 and the remaining provisions came into effect on 17 January 2008.

-The Litter Act is available online at Tasmania’s The Law website.
+The Litter Act is available online at the Tasmanian Legislation website.

 Further information about the Litter Hotline, including forms and FAQs are available.